Departamento-de-Engenharia-Informatica/devops-23-24-JPE-1231831/CA3/Part1/README.md

 #### Setting up the IP:

 <p></p>
-to define a static ip in this ip range I used the following steps: <p></p>
+To define a static ip in this ip range I used the following steps: <p></p>

 ```bash
 *	 sudo apt update - updates the package repositories